Concordia University: Libraries, archives and galleries

 Concordia University has three main library locations.
 The R. Howard Webster Library is located in the J.W.
 McConnell Building on the Sir George Williams Campus and the Georges P. Vanier Library is located on the Loyola Campus.
 On September 2, 2014, the Library opened the Grey Nuns Reading Room, a silent study space for Concordia students located in the former Chapel of the Invention of the Holy Cross.
 The Concordia Library houses several special and unique collections including the Azrieli Holocaust Collection and the Irving Layton Collection.
 Most special collections are located in the Vanier Library.
 The Library also maintains the university's institutional repository, Spectrum.
 The Library is a member of the Canadian Association of Research Libraries.
 The Library also has partnerships with the Canadian Research Knowledge Network and the Data Liberation Initiative.

-Concordia's Henry F. Hall Building houses the Leonard and Bina Ellen Art Gallery Samuel Schecter, an art enthusiast and businessperson, set up two funds in 1962 to be used for the purchase of Canadian art at Sir George Williams University and at Loyola College (Montreal).
+Concordia's Henry F. Hall Building houses the Leonard and Bina Ellen Art Gallery.
+Samuel Schecter, an art enthusiast and businessman, set up two funds in 1962 to be used for the purchase of Canadian art at Sir George Williams University and at Loyola College (Montreal).
 When Sir George Williams University and Loyola College merged to form Concordia in 1974, their respective art collections were also combined.
-The collection of the Leonard and Bina Ellen Gallery consists of 1,700 paintings, sculptures, prints, photographs and videos, many of the works by 20th-century Canadian artists.
+The collection of the Leonard and Bina Ellen Gallery consists of 1,800 paintings, sculptures, prints, photographs and videos, many of the works by 20th-century Canadian artists.

 Concordia's Engineering, Computer Science and Visual Arts Complex houses the FOFA Gallery, a primary venue for exhibiting works by faculty, students and alumni of the Faculty of Fine Arts.

+Concordia's Visual Arts Building on René Lévesque Boulevard houses the VAV Gallery, a student-run exhibition space seeking to highlight the work of undergraduate students in the Fine Arts department.

 Concordia's Records Management and Archives stores official records of, or relating to, or people/activities connected with Concordia University and its two founding institutions.
 The collection consists of manuscripts, texts, photographs, audio-visual material and artifacts.